Skip to main content

 Data sent to our server-side integrations (browser bookmarklet, email integration, Zapier integration, iOS widget, Quick Add, or our API) is encrypted using your public key as soon as it reaches our servers and we keep no logs.

 This is possible because Lunatask uses asymmetric encryption (also known as public-key cryptography).
-Your Lunatask account has two keys to protect your data – a private key and a public key.
+Your Lunatask account has two encryption keys – a private key and a public key.
 The public key is called public as it can be shared with anyone without compromising your data.
 The public key enables incoming messages to be encrypted and added to your account.
 However, the public key cannot be used to read encrypted data – only the private key that is never shared over the network can do so.
 Our servers know your public key but not the private one, enabling server-side integrations.

 Calendar data